ONSdigital/blaise-cawi-portal/README.md

 TODO:
 - Instrument Controller
     - Edge case tests
-    - Refactor instrument controllers
+    - Draw pretty picture for Ken

     - Can we do anything nicer with timed out sessions?
-    - Draw pretty picture for Ken

 - Post code will require auth stage 1